-The legislative framework on disability in Senegal has changed for the better since 2010, when the country ratified the International Convention on the Rights of Persons with Disabilities.
-However, transposing the laws subsequently adopted into tangible political actions has been fraught with difficulties.
-People with disabilities in Senegal face obstacles every day as they try to access health, education and employment services.
+However, there are still a lot of difficulties transposing the laws subsequently adopted into tangible political actions.
+People with disabilities in Senegal face barriers on a daily basis when trying to access health, education and employment services.
 Victims of discrimination, they continue to fight to have their fundamental rights upheld.
-Handicap International has been working alongside them since 1995.
+Humanity & Inclusion has been working alongside them since 1995.

 The purpose of the convention is to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities.
 It also aims to promote their inherent dignity.